alexander-ash/alexander-ash/README.md

 # I'm Alexander or just Ash for friends

-## I'm a Traveller, Expat and Gave Dev enthusiast 🐱‍🚀
+## I'm a Traveller, Expat, Engineer and Gave Dev enthusiast 🐱‍🚀

 - 🚀 - As a fresher I'm curently focusing on learning everything about C# and Unity to make a boost in the things I like
 - 🐱‍🏍 - Looking for opportunities to collaborate with other developers and get more experience